The SRG/eROSITA All-Sky Survey: Large-scale view of the Centaurus cluster: Data reduction and analysis

-The fitting procedure is the following: first, the CXB spectra of all TMs were fitted to constrain the best-fit values of the normalizations of the CXB components.
-Afterwards, the source and CXB spectra were fitted simultaneously.
-The CXB parameters were linked across the spectra, except for the normalization of the eROSITA Bubble component.
-The starting parameters of the CXB normalizations were set to be the best-fit values obtained from the first fit.
-We fixed the eROSITA Bubble normalization of the CXB spectra to the value from the CXB analysis (see Sect.~\ref{sec:erobubble}) and thawed this parameter in the source spectra.
-All normalizations, including those of the instrumental background components and the CXB components, were freed during the fit.
 The parameters of the source emission represented by \texttt{apec$\mathtt{_4}$}, namely $k_\mathrm{B}T$, $Z$, and $norm$, were left to vary.
 The redshift was fixed to the Cen 30 redshift, $z=0.0104$ (see Sect.~\ref{sec:ned}).
-The fitting was performed in the energy band of $0.3-9.0~\mathrm{keV}$ for TM8 and $0.5-9.0~\mathrm{keV}~\mathrm{keV}$ for TM9.
+Given that the Centaurus cluster has an average temperature of $3.68\pm0.06~\mathrm{keV}$ \citep{Reiprich_2002}, the fitting was carried out over the full energy range of $0.3-9.0~\mathrm{keV}$ for TM8 and $0.5-9.0~\mathrm{keV}$ for TM9 to accurately assess the hotter regions of the cluster.
 We adopted the C-statistic \citep{Cash_1979} for estimating the parameters and we used the abundance table from \cite{Asplund_2009}.
 The analysis was done in effectively ten bins in full azimuthal configuration (annuli) and each sector out to $R_{200}$.
 Additionally, for full azimuthal configuration, we divided the central $0-2.50'$ area into three annuli, namely $0-0.83'$, $0.83-1.67'$, and $1.67-2.50'$, and we split the outer $R_{500}-R_{200}$ region into two, namely $R_{500}-0.8R_{200}$ and $0.8R_{200}-R_{200}$ bins.
 For the sectors, we kept these two bins as an individual bin to retain good statistics.
 The configuration of the sectors and the characteristic radii are displayed in Fig.~\ref{fig:conf}.
 We show an example of the eROSITA spectrum and its fitted model in Fig.~\ref{fig:eROSITA_spectrum}.